Theophilus London: Personal life

 London's social media accounts, mainly Instagram, have allegedly been the subject of several hacks and privacy breaches.

 In December 2022, London's family filed a missing persons report with the Los Angeles Police Department.
 According to his family, he went missing on October 15, 2022, and was last seen in Skid Row, Los Angeles.
 His last time active online or in contact with his family was in July 2022.
 London was found and confirmed safe by a family member in January 2023.
+No details about where London was located or why he had not contacted his family were provided.